 I think teachers are some of the most amazing people!
-They work so hard and invest so much into the lives of their students!
+They work incredibly hard and invest so much into the lives of their students!
 Here are 15 fun and inexpensive ways to say thank you to them.

 15 of the Best Cheap Teacher Gift Ideas